GSto/digital-garden/notes/eponymous laws.md

 > "When a measure becomes a target, it ceases to be a good measure."

+## Harvard Law of Animal Behavior

+> "Under precisely controlled experimental conditions, a test animal will behave as it damn well pleases.

 ## Hawthorne Effect

 > "People's behavior changes when they are being observed."